bratmanlab/multimodal-hnscc/README.md

 # Multimodal Analysis of HNSCC Plasma - Scripts used in Analysis
 *Author: Justin M. Burgener*

 Processed data and code used to generate figures for manuscript titled: 'Tumor-naive multimodal profiling of circulating tumor DNA in localized head and neck squamous cell carcinoma'.
-Code Ocean capsule including R objects can be found at DOI: 10.24433/CO.6511868.v1
+Code Ocean capsule including Data and Results (referenced in the various scripts) can be found at DOI: 10.24433/CO.6511868.v1

 ## *About*